my0916/STRT2/README.md

 ```

 ## Outputs
 Outputs are found in the 'out' directory.
+Unaligned BAM files generated with Picard IlluminaBasecallsToSam program are in the 'Unaligned_bam' directory.

 ### 1. {OUTPUT}-QC-summary.txt
 Quality check report for all samples.
 - ```Barcode``` : Sample name. ${OUTPUT_NAME} with numbers (1-48).